Sam Harris's work focuses on how our growing understanding of ourselves and the world is changing our sense of how we should live.

 Why you should listen

-Harris received a degree in philosophy from Stanford and a Ph.D. in neuroscience from UCLA.
-He is the co-founder and CEO of Project Reason, a nonprofit devoted to spreading scientific knowledge and secular values in society.
+Harris received a degree in philosophy from Stanford University and a Ph.D. in neuroscience from UCLA.